Updated April 8, 2023

 - Like all the other conditions here also all the text values should be in double-quotes.

 - This works exactly similar to the IF statement in VBA.
 This is a kind of alternative to the IF statement.

 This has been a guide to VBA Select Case Function.
 Here we discussed VBA Select Case and how to use Excel VBA Select Case Function along with some practical examples and downloadable excel template.
-You can also go through our other suggested articles –
+You can also go through our other suggested articles to learn more –